 - The Council Tax has not been properly set

-- The property is not entered in the Valuation List
+- The property is not in the Valuation List

 - The total amount of the summons has been paid in full – and a receipt is available and shown

-- You are not the person who is liable to pay the Council Tax that you have been summonsed for (this does not include minor mistakes like spelling of name or title)
+- You're not the person who is liable to pay the Council Tax that you have been summonsed for (this does not include minor mistakes like spelling of name or title)